alice-biometrics/actions/README.md

 ### GKE Docker Build <img src="https://github.com/alice-biometrics/custom-emojis/blob/master/images/docker.png" width="20">

 This action builds an image, checks its vulnerabilities and then publish to a GKE registry.
+If the image is already published, the workflow will skip unnecessary steps.

 Example